emallickhossain/academic-kickstart/content/contact/about-me.md

 columns = "1"
 +++

-I am a PhD candidate in Economics at the University of Pennsylvania with research interests in applied microeconomics, industrial organization, public economics, and health economics.
-My research focuses on understanding how local economic environments affect consumer decisions.
-In particular, I study the reasons why low-income households are less likely to use bulk discounts to save money and how this difference affects inequality.
-During graduate school, I worked as a Staff Economist for President Obama’s Council of Economic Advisers and for the Census Bureau.
+I am a financial economist at the Federal Reserve Bank of Philadelphia.
+My research interests are in applied microeconomics, consumer finance, and public economics.
+Previously, I worked as a Staff Economist for President Obama’s Council of Economic Advisers and for the Census Bureau.
+The views expressed here are my own and do not necessarily represent the views of the Federal Reserve Bank of Philadelphia or the Federal Reserve System.